neinkob15/LifeStoryMap/README.md

 lineOptions	|object		|`{}`		|Settings for the lines, all of https://github.com/henrythasler/Leaflet.Geodesic#options

 ## Contributing
-Feel free to report any issues!
+Feel free to report any issues or implement your own features!

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details